phaynes/markdown-processing/markdown-proofer/README.md

 The system assumes you have access to [OpenAI](https://openai.com/index/openai-api/) and/or [Anthropic](https://www.anthropic.com/api) API keys.

+The path to the AI keys along with the set of AI prompt rules that `mdp` relies on is defined in the file `ai_config.json`.
+The path to these rules may be specified by the environment variable `MDP_AI_CONFIG`, or via the command line or the current directory is assumed.

+Finally the file `proofing-prompts.json` contains the set of AI prompts to be used to proof and / review your work.
+In setting up the proofing engine, this is the file that you need to modify to ensure your workd is proofed / reviewed to meet your needs.

 ## 2. Basic Usage

 The basic syntax for using `mdp` is: